 The Company issued a mandatory notice of redemption effective April 30, 2013, to its holders of Subordinated Serial Preferred Stock \$2.30 Series 1, \$4.75 Series 3 and \$4.75 Series 4 and on its \$1.50 Subordinated Cumulative Preferred Stock during the first quarter of Fiscal 2014.
 The total cost of the redemption was \$1.5 million.
 As a result, all of these preferred issues of stock were either converted to common stock or redeemed in the first quarter this year and there are no outstanding shares remaining.
 Therefore, there is no longer an annual dividend requirement.

-The Company's contractual obligations at May 4, 2013 increased from February 2, 2013 due primarily to a \$69.9 million increase in purchase obligations to \$616.9 million due to seasonal increases in purchases of retail inventory.
+The Company's contractual obligations at November 2, 2013 decreased less than 1% from February 2, 2013 due primarily to decreases in purchase obligations offset by increases in long-term debt and lease obligations.

 Capital Expenditures